LoRaConnect: Unlocking HTTP Potential on LoRa Backbones for Remote Areas and Ad-Hoc Networks: LoRaWeb Access Methods

 \subsection{Demonstrating Internet Interaction}

-A lightweight ping functionality was implemented to demonstrate LoRaWeb's Internet interaction potential.
+Leveraging its extensible nature and paving the way for future research to enable complex web services over LoRaWeb, it implements a lightweight ping functionality.
 A LoRaWeb device sends a ping request to another LoRaWeb device connected to the Internet.
-It performs the ping operation and sends back the results to the requesting device over the LoRa network.
-This mechanism showcases LoRaWeb's ability to support basic Internet tasks while adhering to its low-bandwidth constraints.
+The second device performs the ping operation and sends back the results over the LoRa network to the requesting device.
+This proves LoRaWeb's ability to support basic Internet even with its constraints on bandwidth and latency.} \\

 \begin{prop} LoRaWeb eliminates packet loss and ensures Quality of Service (QoS). \end{prop}

 \begin{proof} The proposed client-server synchronization and transmission algorithm manages the data exchange between the LoRaWeb devices.
 The re-transmission and acknowledgment mechanisms in the algorithm as mentioned in Section \ref{rx_tx_sync} ensure the delivery of all the slices of a message.
 The algorithm's number of retries is user-defined and modifiable as per the deployment's QoS requirements.
 Moreover, the caching mechanism (Section \ref{caching_web_pages}) greatly reduces the access time as compared to direct access from the server. \end{proof}